There’s never been a better time to show up

 It’s within this tension that the desires of today’s generations come forward.
 The pull toward the analog is less about retro aesthetics than about what those objects symbolize: presence, tactility, memory that lasts.
 The challenge is that the world they’ve inherited doesn’t give them enough of these spaces—and when they do exist, they’re met with scrutiny.

-For Tondo, programming was the clear way forward, but it’s different for each brand and community member.
-You can’t influence culture from the outside.
-So get to the heart of what matters and invite people in to share and shape it together.
-Make actual space.
-Tend to it.
-And tend even more to the people who are willing to fill it.
+This is the lesson for every brand and organization today: you cannot influence culture from the outside.
+Get to the heart of what matters, invite people in, and build spaces that let them participate.
+Show up, tend to it, and tend even more to the people who are willing to fill it.

 Thanks for reading